Lin-Manuel Miranda’s Oscars Nomination Means He Could Reach EGOT Status: Emmy, Grammy, Oscar, and Tony

 Good morning!

-This, a vocal warmup from my dialect coach in ????????. pic.twitter.com/mqsX03xOrU
+This, a vocal warmup from my dialect coach in????????. pic.twitter.com/mqsX03xOrU

 — Lin-Manuel Miranda (@Lin_Manuel) January 22, 2017